-You also need to understand how your insurance works.
+You also need to understand how your health insurance works.
 You should know what is covered, how much your deductible is, and whether your healthcare provider is in network or out of network.
-You can find all this information on your insurance plan documents.
+You can find all this information on your insurance plan documents, just make sure you understand the health insurance terms.
 If you still have questions, contact your insurance company directly.

 Inquire about a discount